tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/index.md

         ![reflection probe configuration](reflection_probe_configuration.png)

 ## Add Colliders
-For a detailed explanation hwo to add colliders to your Vehicle check out this [dedicated tutorial](./AddColliders/).
+For a detailed explanation how to add colliders to your Vehicle check out this [dedicated tutorial](./AddColliders/).